Code-Institute-Submissions/carillion/README.md

 - Once I become more proficient with new languages and methods there is a lot I would like to do with this project.

 I would like to add a cost-calculator, sound clips of the guitars, a more extensive video section that demonstrates the guitars.

+I will continue to work on this project as I would enjoy making a working order form and more interactive elements.

 ## Technologies Used